 In every industry, prospects look to partner with companies that recognize and meet their needs.
 They also prefer companies that are easy to work with.

-A custom app that makes it easy for customers to get the information they need without delay or human error (or having to ask for it) helps turn prospects into customers.
+A custom field service app that makes it easy for customers to get the information they need without delay or human error (or having to ask for it) helps turn prospects into customers.

 5. Workplace Appeal: Attractive to digital natives